-The aggregate turnover attributable to the Group's five largest customers during the year were less than 30% of the Group's total turnover.
+The aggregate sales attributable to the Group's largest customer and five largest customers accounted for 12.71% and 39.85% respectively of the Group's total turnover for the year.

 The aggregate purchases attributable to the Group's five largest suppliers during the year were less than 30% of the Group's total purchases.